Bergen County Technical Schools

 Bergen County Technical Schools (BCTS) is a county technical school district that serves as the vocational / technical education arm of all the school districts within the 70 municipalities in Bergen County, in the U.S. state of New Jersey.
 The primary programs offered are the Bergen County Academies and Bergen County Technical High School.
 It has its headquarters in Paramus.

-As of the 2021–22 school year, the district, comprised of five schools, had an enrollment of 2,449 students and 245.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.
+As of the 2021–22 school year, the district, composed of five schools, had an enrollment of 2,449 students and 245.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.

 History

 The district was established in 1942 and the initial trade courses were offered in Hackensack in 1942.

 In 1995, the administration of the technical school district and the Bergen County Special Services School District were combined.

 Awards and recognition

 In 2015, Bergen County Academies was one of 15 schools in New Jersey, and one of nine public schools, recognized as a National Blue Ribbon School in the exemplary high performing category by the United States Department of Education.

 For the 1997-98 school year, the Academy for the Advancement of Science and Technology of Bergen County Academies was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.